Mathematical modeling of glioma invasion and therapy approaches via kinetic theory of active particles: Modeling

 \subsection{Parabolic scaling of the mesoscopic model}

 We deduce effective equations for the macroscopic dynamics of ECs and glioma cells, represented by the quantities $W$ and $M$, respectively.
 The PDEs for the VEGF concentration $H$, the density of healthy tissue $Q$ and of necrotic matter $N_e$ are stated directly at the macroscopic level.
+The heuristic derivation performed here is classical, see e.g. \cite{conte2020,conte_surulescu2020,CEKNSSW,Corbin2018,dietrich2020,Engwer2,EHS,Engwer,Hunt2016,Kumar20,kumar2020flux} for similar approaches in the same context.
+We also refer to \cite{burini2019multiscale} for a recent review attempting at a systematization and to \cite{ZS22} for a rigorous approach unifying parabolic and hyperbolic upscaling for a simplified equation.

-We rescale the time and space variables as $t\to\eps^2t$ and $x\to\eps x$ and we assume that the proliferation and death terms in \eqref{peq} and \eqref{weq} will be scaled by $\eps^2$ in order to account for the mitotic and apoptotic events taking place on a much larger time scale than migration.
+Concretely, we rescale here the time and space variables as $t\to\eps^2t$ and $x\to\eps x$ and we assume that the proliferation and death terms in \eqref{peq} and \eqref{weq} will be scaled by $\eps^2$ in order to account for the mitotic and apoptotic events taking place on a much larger time scale than migration.
 Hence, (\ref{peq}) and (\ref{weq}) become: